hybrid-publishing-group/book-coding/README.md

 # Installing Transpect epubtools-frontend

-These notes are targetted at OSX users, but also apply generally.
+These notes are targeted at OSX users, but also apply generally.

 Below will get you started with a command line eBook generation workflow using an XHTML/CSS file set.
 For full guidelines on the whole process and designing and editing your book see https://github.com/hybrid-publishing-group/book-coding